tuanway/servoyMailMerge/README.md

      '«COMPANY»': 'Servoy'
 }
 ```

-The utility will look for any mail merge fields in selected file and replace them with the chosen value.
-User also has the option to open the html file in a browser for quick view.
+By default once convert has finished execution the file will be opened in the default browser for a quick view.

-#Images
+#Image support
 There is rudimentary support for images in this build.

 #Filetypes
-Currently this tool only supports .dotx (Microsoft Word Template) && .oft (Outlook File Template).
+At this time it only supports .dotx (Microsoft Word Template) && .oft (Outlook File Template).